douglasg14b/BetterConsoleTables/README.md

 [![Nuget](https://img.shields.io/nuget/v/BetterConsoleTables.svg?style=flat-square)](https://www.nuget.org/packages/BetterConsoleTables)

-# BetterConsoleTables
+# Better Consoles

-Faster, colorable, more configurable, and more robust console tables for C# console applications
+Faster, colorable, more configurable, and more robust console colors & tables for C# console applications.

+* Better Console Colors
+* Better Console Tables

+# Better Console Tables

 ## What it does

 Provides tables for your console application!
-But really, it provides tables in a very performance friendly way, while also adding the ability to display multiple tables in a variety of formats.
+But really, it provides tables in a performance friendly way, while also adding the ability to display multiple tables in a variety of formats.
 There is additional configuration information that you can use to overwrite default functionality, allowing you to create tables with whatever style you want.

 ## Why?